“Data” is the fuel for modern marketing. But what if that data can’t be trusted?

 2. Conversion metrics mislead

-3. Retargeting audiences fail
+3. Retargeting audiences fails

 Events feed your custom audiences.
 If they’re missing, your remarketing lists shrink or become inaccurate, wasting ad spend.